Eco-Digital Storytellers

 The Eco-Digital Storytellers (EDS) program engages high school student-teacher "pods" to create community-focused digital media environmental action projects.

-Because it takes place during the school year and covers diverse topics and skills, EDS is a great program for school clubs or entire classes in subjects like art, science, social studies, etc.
+Because it takes place during the school year (October through April) and covers diverse topics and skills, EDS is a great program for school clubs or entire classes in subjects like art, science, social studies, etc.

 Undergraduate near-peer mentors provide support and guidance to help each pod along the way.
-Teams finish out the program by showcasing their digital project products at a professional event in the spring.
+Pods finish out the program by attending a career panel of professionals in environmental, digital media, and geospatial technology fields and showcasing their digital project products at a spotlight event in the spring.

 Program Elements